openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

                         processing.
 ```

-Command example of the demostration:
+Command example of the demonstration:

 ```bash
 (otx) ...$ otx demo --template Custom_Object_Detection_Gen3_SSD --input <path/to/data/root> --load-weights <path/to/openvino.xml> --display-perf --delay 1000
 ```

-> **_Note:_** The inference results with a model will be display to the GUI window with 1 second interval.
-If you execute this command from the remote environment (e.g., using text-only SSH via terminal) without having remote GUI client software, you can meet some error message from this command.
+> **_Note:_** The inference results with a model will be displayed to the GUI window with a 1-second interval.
+If you execute this command from the remote environment (e.g., using text-only SSH via terminal) without having remote GUI client software, you can meet some error messages from this command.

 ### Deployment